apache/mesos/docs/app-framework-development-guide.md

 [Java](http://mesos.apache.org/api/latest/java/org/apache/mesos/SchedulerDriver.html),
 [Python](https://github.com/apache/mesos/blob/1.6.0/src/python/interface/src/mesos/interface/__init__.py#L140-L278)).

-Your scheduler should create a SchedulerDriver
-(which will mediate communication between your scheduler and the Mesos master) and then call `SchedulerDriver.run()`:

 ### High Availability

 How to build Mesos frameworks that are highly available in the face of failures is